PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``keyLogFile``: str - Write the TLS keys in the specified file so that an external program can decrypt TLS exchanges, in the format described in https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format.
   * ``padResponses``: bool - Whether to pad DNS responses as specified in RFC 7830.
 Default is ``false``, meaning responses are not padded.
   * ``qLogDir``: str - Path to directory to store QLOG (QUIC logs) files in.
 By default QLOG is disabled.
+  * ``forwardViaUDPFirst``: bool - Whether queries received by this frontend over should be forwarded to the backend via UDP (unless the backend is TCP-only).
+If a truncated answer is received, the query will be re-tried over TCP.
+Default is false.

 .. function:: addDOQLocal(address, certFile(s), keyFile(s) [, options])